MSME Vendor Onboarding in India

 What is the Meaning of Struck Off Companies?

-The term struck-off on the other hand, implies that the Registrar of Companies (ROC) has removed the name of a company from the register of companies for certain reasons.
+The term struck-off, on the other hand, implies that the Registrar of Companies (ROC) has removed the name of a company from the register of companies for certain reasons.
+For example, this could happen due to non-compliance with certain laws or regulations.
 Once the register removes the company’s name, the company’s legal existence is lost.
-Then it cannot continue its operations until it restores its name in the register.
+As a result, struck-off companies cannot continue their operations until they restore their name in the register.
+The striking of a company’s name can happen either voluntarily; furthermore, it can occur due to a compulsory strike-off by the ROC.

 Voluntary Striking Off: